 "Rev. Dr. Van Dyke, May 17, 1877-The Epistle to the Romans proves that both Jew and Gentile, the whole human race, are, 'by nature, children of wrath.'
 It demonstrates that the origin of all false religions is a willful corruption of the true.
-The abolinations of the Gentile world are not the infant endeavors of natural plety struggling upward toward a more perfect development.
-They are the successive triumphs of sin, the successive stages of selfdegradation, achieved by those who did not like to retain God in their knowledge, nor to glorify Him as God, but, for the indulgence of their lusts, have extinguished, one by one, the broken lights of paradise, and vilified and silenced in their own hearts the witness for the eternal power and godhead.
-Wherefore, says the apostle,-and there is no more weighty or awful conclusion in the whole compass of divine truth,-for this cause God gave them up to vile affections who changed the truth of God into a lie, and worshiped and served the creature more than the Creator, who is blessed forever; so that they are without excuse.
-And if the whole heathen world are without excuse, much more are the Jews, who have rejected their own Messiah, and the unbelteving in Christian lands, who have 'loved darkness rather than light, because their deeds are evil.
+The abominations of the Gentile world are notithe infant endeavors of natural piety struggling upward toward a more perfect development.
+They are the successive tri-umphs of sin, the successive stages of self-degradation, achieved by those who did not like to retain God in their knowledge, nor to giorify Him as God, but, for the insulgence of their lusts, have extinguished one by one, the broken lights of paradise, and vilified and silenced in their own hearts the by one, the broken lights of paradise, and vilified and silenced in their own hearts the witness for the eternal power and godhead.
+Wherefore, says the apostle,-and there is no more weighty or awful donelusion in the whole compass of divine truth,-for this cause God gave them up to vile affections who changed the truth of God into alle, and worshiped and served the creature more than the Creator, who is blessed forever; so that they are without excuse.
+And if the whole heathen world are without excuse, much more are the Jews, who have rejected their own Messiah, and the unbelieving in Christian lands, who have loved darkness rather than light, because their deeds are syll.
+And at this day the universal sinfulness and guilt of men is incorporated as a fundamental doctrine in every evangelical ereed of Christendom.
+Ferhaps the most comprehensive summary of Christian doctrine on this subject is found in the thirty-nine articles of the Protestant Episcopal church, which declare that original sin is the fault and corruption of the nature of every one that is naturally engendered of the offspring of Adam, whereby man is very far gone from original righteousness, and of his nature included to evil; and, therefore, in every person that is born into the world, it deserted God's wrath and damnation.

-And at this day the universal sinfulness and guilt of men is incorporated vilified and silenced in their own hearts the sinfulness and guilt of men is incorporated as a fundamental doctrine in every evangelical creed of Christendom.
-Perhaps the most comprehensive summary of Christian doctrine on this subject is found in the thirty-nine articles of the Protestant Episcopal church, which declare that original sin is the fault and corruption of the nature of every one that is naturally engendered of the offspring of Adam, whereby man is very far gone from original righteousness, and of his nature inclined to evil; and, there-fore, in every person that is born into the world, it descreth God's wrath and damnaand that there is in configuration of men, and that there is in the divine master which is not microcond in the grapes.
-Such interes are privatent not only in the supportations of unbeliavers; they are crosping into the least of the church, eclipsing her faith and paralysing her seal; they contradict the philaset dec-larations of Scripture; they belittle the grace of God in the gift of a Savior, and make the blood of the everlasting coverant an unnecessary thing; they deny the nature of the gospel as a purely remedial system of the gospel as a purely remedial system adapted to the wants of all mankind; they tarnish the pre-eminence and restrict the power of the Savior's name as the full revelation of God's redeeming love; they sever the command to preach the gospel to every creature from the divine purpose of salvation, and from the express condition, 'He that believeth shall be saved,' and make it a mere arbitrary requirement, enforced by no motive that can kindle the zeal of those who are to execute it.
+condemnation of men, and that there is in condemnation of men, and that there is in the divine mercy some way of salvation aside from that which is not recorded in the gospel.
+Such notions are prevalent not only in the speculations of unbelievers; they are creeping into the heart of the church, eclipsing her faith and paralyzing her zeal; they contradict the plainest declarations of Scripture; they belittle the grace of God in the gift of a Savior, and make the blood of the everlasting covenant an unnecessary thing; they deny the nature of the gospel as a purely remedial system adapted to the wants of all mankind; they tarnish the pre-eminence and restrict the adapted to the wants of all mankind; they tarnish the pre-eminence and restrict the power of the Savior's name as the full revelation of God's redeeming love; they sever the command to preach the gospel to every creature from the divine purpose of salvation, and from the express condition, 'He that believeth shall be saved,' and make it a more arbitrary requirement enforced by no mere arbitrary requirement, enforced by no motive that can kindle the zeal of those who are to execute it.